brvjeo/Notate/README.md

 This SPA was built using JavaScript, HTML , CSS.

 >[!NOTE]
->MyNotes doesn't support any DB.
+>MyNotes doesn't support any BD.

 ## Available functionality:
 - Note creating